-Your final years of working are essential to funding a comfortable retirement: Life insurance has you covered if things go awry.
+Your final years of working are essential to funding a comfortable retirement, but seniors’ life insurance has you covered if things go awry.

 Your final years working are about ensuring that you have the retirement savings and finances in place to fund a retirement that is about living, and not just surviving.

 But if you suffer a serious setback like a terminal illness diagnosis, life insurance is one way to make sure your plans do not go by the wayside and that your partner and their lifestyle is protected.

 Empty Nesters Life insurance can help with the future costs your partner may face if you pass away or are diagnosed with a terminal illness.
 These costs could include:

 - Property maintenance

 - Replacing an aging motor vehicle

 - Aged care costs such as residential care